 My April 2013 report

 The upper floor of the Spalding Inn’s carriage house seemed just as strange, but more had focused energy.

-However, some investigators experienced profound encounters and confirmations.
+However, some investigators experienced profound encounters and spiritual confirmations.

 Those seemed to be very quirky – and somewhat conflicted – experiences.